 So the direction now switches dramatically from external (conscious) to internal (unconscious) activity.

-Then growing development of the unconscious in a new internal environment of space and time then starts to take place with the same problems of undue attachment gradually arising leading to the need for a new more internal purgation.
+Then growing development of the unconscious in a new internal environment of space and time starts to take place with the same problems of undue attachment gradually arising leading to the need for a new more internal purgation.

 This now leads to marked compression of one's internal framework of space and time with eventually sufficient harmony restored, so that a new even more refined expansive phase of illumination (with respect to the external world) eventually takes place.